 In the end, should you buy Mi 10T?

-When choosing a smartphone Great Features, good quality, modern looks everything seems too important but the most important part is pricing and here Xiaomi phones are shines because they always price their phone competitively.
+When choosing a smartphone Great Features, good quality, and modern looks everything seem too important but the most important part is pricing here Xiaomi phones are shining because they always price their phone competitively.

 The Mi 10T is now available at $380 or lower in some retailers so considering the price points it’s a great deal even in 2021.